bublint/UVBatcher/README.md

 # UVBatcher
-UVBatcher is a user-friendly Python script that uses 'bpy' to automatically run the Smart UV Project operation on all fbx files in a designated folder.
+UVBatcher is a user-friendly Python script that uses bpy to automatically run the Smart UV Project operation on all fbx files in a designated folder.
 The script has a simple tkinker GUI that can remember your previous directory selections for input and output.
 ## Installation
-To run the script, you will need 'bpy' running outside of Blender.
+To run the script, you will need bpy running outside of Blender.
 Setting this up properly can be a bit troublesome, but I've found success using Python version 3.7.6 and pip version 20.2.4.
 ## Usage
 To use UVBatcher, follow these steps:
 1. Install Python version 3.7.6 and pip version 20.2.4.